mrkeww/meteor-fatpack/README.md

 # Meteor Fatpack
 Modpack that includes Meteor client (utility client for fabric) and best addons for it from anticope.ml

+Please consider giving the project s star if you like it

 # Usage

 On multimc/forks of multimc for example PrismLauncher or any launcher that supports .mrpack files(modrinth modpack file)